aanrv/Light-Cycles-Online/README.md

 # References

 1. I learned about the C Sockets API mostly from [The Linux Programming Interface](https://www.amazon.com/Linux-Programming-Interface-System-Handbook/dp/1593272200).
 It is a textbook for programming in the Linux environment in general.
 2. [Beej's Guide](http://beej.us/guide/bgnet/) is a concise overview of Network Programming and is quite popular.
-I still mostly used the textbook, however.
+Again, I still mostly used the textbook.
-2. [This](http://gafferongames.com/networking-for-game-programmers/) site has some interesting articles regarding game-specific Network Programming.
+2. [This](http://gafferongames.com/networking-for-game-programmers/) site has some interesting articles regarding gaming-specific Network Programming.